 Motion made by Brad Scaggs for Daniel Barkowitz to be approved as an active VASFAA member for the 2020-21 year under the exception that allows the Board to grant membership.
 Marc seconded the motion.

 Further Discussion: Joe asked if there is any chance he is taking classes somewhere.
 No one knows if he is.
 Beth asked if we would allow NASFAA staff then to start being members.
 Joe indicated we know he fails the active category.
 Other people not specifically identified could be approved by the Board.
 We could approve a NASFAA member.
 This person is being clearly excluded.
 Tina asked what would be the exception that would be the reason that we override our policy.
 Beth does not want to turn this into a political poll pit for political associations.
 Joe is asking if this means no one from out of state can attend our trainings unless they have business in the Commonwealth and the answer is yes.
 We don’t want to open membership to people who have local aspirations.
 If we make that exception then it opens the door up.

-Voting Results: 5 in favor/3 opposed - 2/3’s of the voting cast did not pass the vote.
-The motion did not carry.
+The motion was not passed.
 Brad will follow up with Daniel to inform him the vote did not pass.

 Sherika wanted to propose that we have a standing, monthly meeting.
 The idea would be to have a standing reservation for meetings and if we don’t have something to discuss we can cancel.
 We will hold the 4th Wednesday at 12pm.